MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicaldisk.md

 ### -FriendlyName
 Gets the physical disk with the specified friendly name.
-Enter a friendly name, or use wildcard characters to enter a name pattern.
+Enter a friendly name or use wildcard characters to enter a name pattern.

 ```yaml
 Type: String